mrlacey/dotnet-maui-workshop-xaml/Part 0 - Overview/README.md

 "It's only XAML.
 It doesn't matter."
 Until it does.
 When you have to explain why what should be a simple change to the UI is taking ages because it's hard to alter one thing without unintended side effects.
 Or when you dread having to work with a particular code base because it's so hard to work out what the existing code does.

 These are scenarios that have been shared with me many times.
-But, it's not our fault:
+But it's not our fault:

 - Over the years, very little time has been spent teaching more than the fundamentals of writing XAML.
 - There is a lack of samples and examples we can look at to see XAML being done well.